Storware/vprotect-manual/deployment/protected-platforms/storage-providers/ceph-rbd.md

 sudo yum install [https://download.ceph.com/rpm-octopus/el8/noarch/ceph-release-1-1.el8.noarch.rpm](https://download.ceph.com/rpm-octopus/el8/noarch/ceph-release-1-1.el8.noarch.rpm)
 {% endhint %}

-* Install rbd-nbd and ceph-common package, with all dependencies:
+* Install the rbd-nbd and ceph-common package, with all dependencies:

   ```text
   yum install rbd-nbd ceph-common
   ```

-* Go to `Storage` -&gt; `Infrastructure` and add click `Add Storage Provider`
+* Go to `Storage` -&gt; `Infrastructure` and click `Add Storage Provider`
-* Choose `Ceph RBD` as a type and select node responsible for backup operations
+* Choose `Ceph RBD` as the type and select the node responsible for backup operations
-* Provide `Ceph keyring file contents` which is contents of your keyring file from Cinder host - `/etc/ceph/ceph.client.admin.keyring`, example:
+* Provide `Ceph keyring file contents` which is the contents of your keyring file from the Cinder host - `/etc/ceph/ceph.client.admin.keyring`, for example:
   **Note:** _Remember, both contents need to end with the new line sign._

   ```text